ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Technical summary

 This is an audio embedding model, trained to produce embeddings that are close if their respective graph distances are small.
-In other words, I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance.
+In other words, I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance to the anchor.

 It becomes a (context-free, static, non-personalized) recommendation model by: